-God Himself Will Provide the Sacrifice
+God Himself Will Provide the Lamb

 Before Abraham could do the unthinkable, the Lord provided the sacrifice in place of Abraham’s son.
 In this classic clip, R.C.
 Sproul dramatically retells the story of Abraham and Isaac to teach us about the ultimate sacrifice God has provided in His Son.